 Lately I've been reading a fine blog called Supper in Stereo, where I found this recipe, which Paul Clarke had posted on Serious Eats.
 The best word to describe this cocktail, originally concocted by Audrey Saunders of the Pegu Club on West Houston Street (formerly of Bemelmans Bar at the Carlyle), is lovely.
 It is a delightful aperitif, very light and appetite-stimulating, which is, of course, the point of a preprandial drink.
-It would also make a nice gift for those of you who want to go handmade for Christmas, or if you want to bring an unusual host or hostess gift when you go to a dinner party.
+It would also make a nice gift for those of you who wants to go handmade for Christmas or who wants to bring an unusual host or hostess gift.

 With my Benriner mandolin , I sliced the Macintosh apples very thin.
 Since I didn't have organic specimens, I peeled them, but I would probably leave the peels on organic apples to color the infusion a light pink.
 I had to use two jars because I didn't have one large enough to hold eight sliced apples and one liter of vermouth.
 By doing that, I was able to use all eight apples.